vespCV/VespaVelutina-Impact/README.md

 **Current Phase:** Data extraction
 **Status:** Work in progress

-This repository contains exploratory research and preliminary analysis to determine whether there is sufficient evidence to warrant a systematic review or meta-analysis quantifying the impact of *Vespa velutina* (Asian hornet) on honeybees (*Apis mellifera*) in Europe.
+This repository contains exploratory research compiling available articles on the impact of *Vespa velutina* (Asian hornet) on honeybees (*Apis mellifera*) in Europe.
+The aim is to develop an online summary in a rolling list format (similar to InvaCost) that documents bee consumption and predation impacts, which can be continuously updated as new research becomes available.

 ## Table of Contents
 - [Project overview](#project-overview)